-Geoff Sims saw his first total solar eclipse in 2002 in southern Australia.
-An avid photographer, he had read all about eclipses: what to expect and how to photograph them.
+I've spoken to many coronaphiles over the years, and the stories they tell of their first time seeing totality reveal the sense of awe that is found in the shadow of the Moon.
+Eclipse-chaser and expert photographer Geoff Sims saw his first total solar eclipse in 2002 in southern Australia.
+He had read all about eclipses: including what to expect and how to photograph them.
 He piled all of his equipment in a car that he drove for three days across the continent to reach a point near the center of totality.
-What he experienced there was more than he'd expected: "On face value it is everything that you read about but the excitement during the lead up, the chills that you get when the Sun gets covered and you realize totality's eminent, that kind of excitement I could never have imagined.
+What he experienced there was more than he'd expected: "On face value," he once told me, "it is everything that you read about, but the excitement during the lead up, the chills that you get when the Sun gets covered and you realize totality's eminent, that kind of excitement I could never have imagined.
 Then when you see the corona, it just blew me away.
-Because you can't describe exactly how that appears in the sky and photos just don't do it justice.
+Because you can't describe exactly how that appears in the sky, and photos just don't do it justice.
 You can never anticipate what it will really be like for the light to just disappear so quickly."
-His photographic work on eclipses has now taken him all over the world and it was thanks to his scouting locations here a year ago that he was able to put me in contact with the people I've met.
+His photographic work on eclipses has now taken him all over the world, and it was thanks to his efforts in scouting locations on the Faroe Islands a year ago that I've been able to meet so many people here.

-David Makepeace is a filmmaker from Toronto, Canada, who like the growing number of eclipse-chasers worldwide is in no way a scientist.
+David Makepeace is a filmmaker from Toronto, Canada, who, like many of the growing number of eclipse-chasers worldwide, is in no way a scientist.
 His first total solar eclipse was in 1991 in Baja California, Mexico.
-A girlfriend invited him down to see the eclipse, "I had taken an astronomy course at the University of Toronto so I had some kind of basic understanding of what would happen, but I went there primarily to see her; the eclipse on the beach would be secondary.
+A girlfriend invited him down to see the eclipse.
+"I had taken an astronomy course at the University of Toronto so I had some kind of basic understanding of what would happen," he shared.
+"But I went there primarily to see her; the eclipse on the beach would be secondary.
 Then we saw it and it totally blew my socks off.
 I was silent for two days afterward, sitting on the beach staring off at the Sea of Cortez wondering about my existence, wondering what I was doing here on this big rock flying through space."
 Today he works on films and planetarium programs to share this experience with the public.

 I look up and see that my sky overhead is now a race between scattered clouds and the Moon.
-One minute it's clear, the next minute it's cloudy.
-Each time the Sun reappears it is a little farther gone and the colors are even stranger.
+One minute it's clear, the next it's cloudy.
+Each time the Sun reappears, it is a little farther gone and the colors even stranger.
 The Sun is now so small that the shadows are sharper, cast by a single white spotlight.